drepo-eth/site/content/drepo/repository/index/index.md

 losing access and thus making a group effectively immutable is a feature.

-Furthermore, the index does not enforce restrictive naming schemes or patterns when creating groups, packages, and releases.
-For example, the prototype implementation only allows using [ASCII](https://en.wikipedia.org/wiki/ASCII "ASCII") and numeric characters to prevent encoding problems in identifiers.
+Furthermore, the index does not enforce restrictive naming schemes or patterns when creating groups, packages, and releases.[^restrictive] For example, the prototype implementation only allows using [ASCII](https://en.wikipedia.org/wiki/ASCII "ASCII") and numeric characters to prevent encoding problems in identifiers.
 However, content strings are explicitly exempted from this requirement as future payloads might employ more complex encodings.
+Using raw byte arrays is worth considering.

+[^restrictive]:
+    However, the community should establishes standards for naming and versioning, for example, [SemVer](https://semver.org/ "SemVer"), and enforce these in client applications.

 Release information in the index is generally _append-only_.
 An owner can add further content information to a release at any time.
 For instance, they might